Homotopy type theory as a language for diagrams of $\infty$-logoses: Introduction

 \section{Introduction}

-An \emph{\(\infty\)-logos}, also known as an \emph{\(\infty\)-topos} \parencite{lurie2009higher,anel2021topo-logie}\footnote{The term \(\infty\)-logos is \citeauthor{anel2021topo-logie}'s terminology \parencite{anel2021topo-logie} for \(\infty\)-topos considered as an algebraic structure rather than a geometric object.
+An \emph{\(\infty\)-logos}, also known as an \emph{\(\infty\)-topos} \parencite{lurie2009higher,anel2021topo-logie}\footnote{The term \(\infty\)-logos is Anel and Joyal's terminology \parencite{anel2021topo-logie} for \(\infty\)-topos considered as an algebraic structure rather than a geometric object.
 A morphism of \(\infty\)-logoses is always considered in the direction of the inverse image functor.
 We use this terminology to clarify the direction of morphisms when speaking about (co)limits of \(\infty\)-logoses.}, is an \((\infty, 1)\)-category that looks like the \((\infty, 1)\)-category of spaces, among other aspects of it.
 An \(\infty\)-logos is a place where one can do homotopy theory just as an ordinary logos is a place where one can do set-level mathematics.

 \emph{Homotopy type theory} \parencite{hottbook} is another place to do homotopy theory.
-It is a type theory in the style of \textcite{martin-lof1975intuitionistic} extended by the \emph{univalence axiom} and \emph{higher inductive types}.
+It is a type theory in the style of Martin-L\"{o}f \parencite{martin-lof1975intuitionistic} extended by the \emph{univalence axiom} and \emph{higher inductive types}.
 The former forces types to behave like spaces rather than sets, and the latter allow us to build types representing spaces such as spheres and tori.

-\(\infty\)-logoses and homotopy type theory are closely related. \Textcite{shulman2019toposes} has shown that any \(\infty\)-logos is presented by a structure that admits an interpretation of homotopy type theory.
-In other words, homotopy type theory is an \emph{internal language} of an \(\infty\)-logos.
-Any theorem proved in homotopy type theory can be translated in an arbitrary \(\infty\)-logos.
+\(\infty\)-logoses are conjectured to admit interpretations of homotopy type theory so that theorems proved in homotopy type theory can be translated in an arbitrary \(\infty\)-logos.
+Although the conjecture has not yet been fully solved (see, for example, \parencite{shulman2019toposes} for substantial progress), homotopy type theory has brought insight to \(\infty\)-logos theory.
 For example, the proof of the Blakers-Massey connectivity theorem in homotopy type theory \parencite{hou2016mechanization} has led to a new generalized Blakers-Massey theorem that holds in an arbitrary \(\infty\)-logos \parencite{anel2020generalized}.

 An \(\infty\)-logos, however, does not live alone. \(\infty\)-logoses are often connected by functors which are also connected by natural transformations.
 Plain homotopy type theory is, at first sight, not sufficient to reason about a diagram of \(\infty\)-logoses, because the actions of the functors and natural transformations are not internalized to type theory.
 Even worse, it is impossible to naively internalize some diagrams: some internal adjunction leads a contradiction \parencite{licata2018internal}; there are only trivial internal idempotent comonads \parencite{shulman2018brouwer}.